MiharisoaSylviane/phd_ir_mapping/README.md

 ## Simulation code matching the math by using others packages
-Checking if the code is producing the expected results In this step, we will
+Checking if the code is producing the expected results
-## Greta version of the code
-Produce a greta version syntax of the simulation code

-> Check: The goal is to assess the similarity of the results in a given parameters, assumptions and scenarios and data
-## Fit greta version on the real data
-### Simulation estimation study
-Minimal reproducting code
 ### Estimating the parameters used by running the model by fake real data
 prob_left <- L*(1-P_t) + (1-L)*P_t
 prob_right <- R*(1-P_t) + (1-R)*P_t